microsoft/Project_Natick_Analysis/README.md

 ## Note
 This repo uses code from the [TensorFlow Object Detection repository](https://github.com/tensorflow/models/tree/master/research/object_detection).
 We have edited the file `utils\visualization_utils.py` so that it displays the fish count in the bottom left corner of the video.

+## Getting data
+If you want to train from scratch, the annotated data is located under the [Release Tab](https://github.com/Microsoft/Project_Natick_Analysis/releases)

 # Additional Information
 Continue reading for additional information that is not necessary for running the code on your own machine.